yslota/responsive-brochure-site-lab/README.md

 2. Buy a domain name and configure DNS so that your brochure site is reachable by name

+## Inspiration

+Graphic design encompasses a wide variety of visual aesthetics.
+You might choose one style over another.
+Try looking at the works of Jan Tschichold, Ettore Sottsass, Piet Zwart, László Moholy-Nagy, Josef Muller-Brockman, Henryk Berlewi, Khoi Vinh.
+While, a decade ago, it was inconceivable or incredibly time-intensive to print-styled pages on the web, we now have technology that makes this possible.
+See if you can find ideas to make your page come to life!

 [NIN]: https://en.wikipedia.org/wiki/Nine_Inch_Nails
 [Fugees]: https://en.wikipedia.org/wiki/Fugees
 [ST]: https://en.wikipedia.org/wiki/Sachin_Tendulkar